isaacMedina1/personalDrumlogs/_book/01-Diary.md

 ## Mai 2023 {-}

-Mo 29. _The All American Drummer_, Solo 14 @ 50 and 60 BPM.
+Mo 29. _The All American Drummer_, Solo 14 @ 50 and 60 BPM. _Take Me Out, Franz Ferdinand_, weiter bearbeitet, decided to use ligatures for open Hi-Hats as it is more explicit and _+_ markings can't be placed over silences.

 Do 25. _The Breakbeat Bible, E6 Syncopated Accents on the Snare_, Beats 1-13 on lap.